-So you’ve unpacked your new Nectar mattress, you’ve arranged it just so in your bedroom, and put freshly washed sheets on it.
-You’re good to go, right?
-Well for some people having an electric blanket gives the added warmth that they need.
+For some people, having an electric blanket gives the added warmth that they need.
 Unfortunately, with foam for bed mattresses, you might feel a little trepidation about trying it.
 As we all know foam for bed mattresses best strength is that they utilize the heat in bed.
 This results in a bed that fits your best sleep position and gets you the best rest.
 So the question is, could outside heat mess up that equation?
 Well, briefly put: you can use an electric blanket even with foam for bed mattresses.
 There are sort of two minds on the subject, but our best research indicates it should be fine.
 If you’re someone who likes the comfort of an electric blanket but worries about how it could affect your mattress, here are some safe steps so that you know you’re doing it correctly and can sleep in peace.
 The best part about using foam for bed mattresses with your electric blanket?
 It’s only three easy steps.

 Step 1: Prep the mattress

 A Nectar mattress features a tencel cooling cover that rests between your mattress and the sheets.
 Plug the electric blanket in and put it on top of the already sheeted mattress.
 You should also add another blanket between your body and the electric blanket so that this is indirect heat and you don’t have the blanket touching bare skin.
 This isn’t just important for memory foam mattresses, it’s important every time you use an electric blanket.

 Step 2: Set a low Temperature